Turkish Airlines: 1980s and 1990s

 The airline was plagued by several issues in the 1980s and 90s.
 It developed a reputation for poor service compared to competitors and flight delays, with 47 out of 100 flights not departing on time.
 It also endured hijackings and suffered seven accidents between 1974 and 1983.
 The most notorious was the 1974 crash of Turkish Airlines Flight 981, when an aircraft design flaw led to a faulty cargo door breaking off in flight near Ermenonville, France, resulting in the deaths of 346 people.
+At the time of the accident, THY981 was the worst plane crash of all time.

 A new government came to power in 1983 which recognized THY's importance as Turkey's gateway to the world, beginning the airline's makeover into a modern operation.
 It would go on to maintain one of the youngest fleets in the world.
 Security was intensified, causing one shipper to compare it to Israel's El Al, at least in terms of delays.

 THY built a new, state-of-the-art technical center at Yeşilköy Airport in 1984.
 The airline was capable of both light and heavy maintenance on many different aircraft types.
 The technical staff then made up one-quarter of the airline's 6,000 employees, according to Air Transport World.
 In 1984, the company's capital was raised to 60 billion TL as it was classified as a state economic enterprise.
 Three years later, the capital was raised again, to 150 billion TL.

 By the mid-1980s, THY had a fleet of 30 aircraft.
 It was flying approximately three million passengers a year to 16 domestic destinations and three dozen international ones.
 The airline was Turkey's largest source of foreign currency.
 Turkish Airlines began operating Airbus A310s in 1985, allowing the addition of flights to Singapore in 1986.
 A route to New York City via Brussels was added in 1987.